 Key international standards and guidance for climate disclosure reporting include the Taskforce on Climate-Related Financial Disclosure (TCFD), Science Based Targets Initiative (SBTi)'s Financial Sector and TCFD Reporting Guidance, Sustainability Accounting Standards Board's Climate Risk Technical Bulletin.
-In addition, the new International Sustainability Standards Board standard has recently been announced (with expected issuance at the end of Q2 2023), which aims to create a global baseline of sustainability and climate related disclosure requirements for the capital markets.
-This new standard signals a significant shift in the market, delivering high quality, globally comparable sustainability information for the capital markets, informing companies about what and how they need to disclose.
+In addition, the International Sustainability Standards Board recently issued standards on climate and sustainability more broadly, with the aim of creating a global baseline of sustainability and climate related disclosure requirements for the capital markets.
+These new standards were endorsed by IOSCO and welcomed by Asian financial markets, including Japan.
+The development signals a significant shift in the market, delivering high quality, globally comparable sustainability information for the capital markets, and informing companies about what and how they need to disclose.